Sunscreen and Coral

 Sunscreen and reefs

-It has been proven that sunscreens cause complete and rapid bleaching of hard corals, even at extremely low concentrations.
-This negative effect is the result of organic ultraviolet filters, which cause infected zooxanthellae to enter a lytic viral cycle.
-By fostering this viral infection, sunscreens could play an influential role in coral bleaching in areas exposed to high levels of human recreation.
+Three separate laboratory-based studies have found that sunscreens cause complete and rapid bleaching of hard corals, even at extremely low concentrations.
+Two of the studies focused on organic filters, which are characterized as sunscreen that soaks into the skin, while a third focuses on inorganic filters, which are mineral-based, typically using zinc or titanium to block the sun's rays from hitting the skin.
 Ten percent of the world's reefs could be threatened by sunscreen induced bleaching.
-It has been estimated that in tropical countries 16,000 to 25,000 tons of sunscreen will be applied and of that amount at least 25% will be washed off in the ocean.
-This leads to a potential release of 4,000 to 6,000 tons per year of sunscreen in reef areas, which will only increase as humans continue to increase their use of the reefs.
+It has been estimated that in tropical countries 16,000 to 25,000 tons of sunscreen will be applied and of that amount at least 25% will be washed off in the ocean leading to a potential release of 4,000 to 6,000 tons per year of sunscreen in reef areas, which will only increase as humans continue to increase their use of the reefs.

 Coral bleaching and sunscreen

-There are a number of chemicals found in sunscreens that have damaging effects on coral reefs, including oxybenzone, butylparaben, ethylhexylmethoxycinnamate, benzophenone-3, and 4-methylbenzylidene.
-All of these chemicals promote coral bleaching, but the chemical that poses the greatest threat is oxybenzone.
+There are a number of chemicals found in organic filter sunscreens that have damaging effects on coral reefs, including oxybenzone, butylparaben, ethylhexylmethoxycinnamate, benzophenone-3, and 4-methylbenzylidene.
+Benzophenone is a mutagen, carcinogen, and endocrine disruptor, and though it's banned in food and food products, it has been shown to accumulate over time from the degradation of sunscreen products containing octocrylene.
+All of these chemicals promote coral bleaching, but the chemical that has been studied the most is oxybenzone.
 Oxybenzone, a common ingredient in sunscreen that is meant to protect the skin from UV radiation, has been found to have harmful effects on coral reefs.
 This ingredient leaches the coral of its nutrients, exacerbating the coral bleaching process.
 Oxybenzone also causes endocrine, or hormone, disruption, DNA damage, and even death of coral.
 These destructive effects can occur in both mature and larval coral organisms.
 Oxybenzone can cause toxic effects at a concentration of 62 parts per trillion, which is equivalent to a drop of water in six Olympic-size swimming pools.
-Considering that coral reefs are exposed to 4,000 to 6,000 tons of sunscreen each year, the oxybenzone concentration is already at a dangerous and damaging level.
+Considering that coral reefs are exposed to 4,000 to 6,000 tons of sunscreen each year, higher concentrations of oxybenzone are certainly possible.

 Sunscreen usage and runoff